jammer-sysops/adbusters-website-2025/src/content/articles/abandonment.md

 the whisperings of the trees,

 ![Image](/images/articles/simon-wilkes-691856-unsplash-rough-edges.jpg)the sprays of the seas;
-every beat of a butterfly’s wing, &amp;
-every tweet of a bird in the spring,
+every beat of a butterfly’s wing, & every tweet of a bird in the spring,

 ![Image](/images/articles/jan-meeus-618850-unsplash-rough-edges.jpg)is me.”